Lagos-Calabar Railway

 Lagos-Calabar Railway also known as West-East Coastal Rail Line is a proposed 1,400 kilometres standard-gauge coastal railway from Lagos to Calabar.
 Connecting Lagos State in Southwest to the Southern Coastal cities in the south.

 History

 The Lagos-Calabar Railway Line Project was conceived by the administration of Goodluck Jonathan in 2014 with approval from the Federal Executive Council.
-However, the project never sees the light of the day.
+However, the project never saw the light of the day.

 In February 2016, the administration of President Muhammadu Buhari agreed with the Export-Import (Exim) Bank of China to finance part of the project.

 In April 2017, the project plans were approved and announced by the Federal Government, however, by September Of the same year, the Exim Bank of China communicated its inability to fund the Lagos-Calabar rail project.

 In March 2021, Rotimi Amaechi, minister of transportation, insinuated plans (loan) for alternate funding options.
 Leading to the Federal Government entering into a counterpart funding with Standard Chartered Bank for the construction of the Lagos-Calabar coastal rail with US$11bn out of the US$14.4bn needed for the implementation of the project.